Axedyson/syncbase/.github/ISSUE_TEMPLATE/feature_request.md

 assignees: ""
 ---

-**Is your feature request related to a problem?
-Please describe.**
-A clear and concise description of what the problem is.
-Ex.
-I'm always frustrated when [...]

 **Describe the solution you'd like**
 A clear and concise description of what you want to happen.

+**Why would you like this feature implemented?**
+A clear and concise description of why you want this feature to be implemented.

 **Describe alternatives you've considered**
 If applicable, provide a clear and concise description of any alternative solutions or features you've considered.